 Immigrant communities wished to both retain their cultural traditions and participate in American life, and America, having been built on the belief that all men are free to do so, did its best to be accommodating.

 Bilingual or non-English instruction popped up in both public and private schools across the nation depending on the culture of the local population (French was spoken in Louisiana, for example, Spanish in Arizona and New Mexico, etc.).

 This multi-language orientation in America continued until the late 1800s when the United States, groping for some sense of a national identity and afraid of defeat without it, began to mold all Americans into a cultural standard.
-This standard included proclaiming English as the national language.
+This standard included English being considered the primary language of the United States, although it was never declared as the national language.

 The Naturalization Act, passed in 1906 was instrumental in mandating the knowledge of English in America.
 The Act required that all immigrants must be able to speak English in order to become naturalized citizens of the U.S.

 In 1914, the Ford Motor Company started an in-house English program for its employees as a part of its controversial $5-a-day wage program.
 In order for employees to garner the full wage, they were required to meet certain standards of living.

 One such standard was that families live in single family homes as opposed to small apartments.
 This move to individual housing caused employees to move out of their ethnic neighborhoods into neighborhoods where it was critical to be proficient in English in order to speak with their new neighbors.
 As a company benefit, Ford offered English classes to employees who wished to fully participate in the special wage program.

 By the mid-1920s, most states had instituted English-only instructional policies in both private and public schools, which was essentially a form of submersion education for immigrant children.
 Adult immigrants struggle to learn English on their own in order to gain employment, conduct their daily lives and, eventually become a citizen.